n-k/klusterkluck/README.md

 which is responsible for checking out the currently selected commit id from git and reading configuration and function code from it.

+Functions can be connected to the outside world via flows.
+A flow is a directed acyclic graph (DAG) of 'connector's and functions.
+Connectors connect functions to HTTP endpoints (only supported method as of now), message queues, etc. A flow DAG asynchronously computed by propagating a vetex's output to all it's outgoing nodes, as so on.
+A graphical editor is included in the dashboard.

 ### how to use:
 Klusterfuck is not meant for serious use-cases yet, please only try it in a secure network using minikube or an isolated kubernetes deployment.